Catherine Perez-Shakdam

 Catherine Perez-Shakdam is a French journalist, political analyst and commentator.
 She specializes in West Asian and Islamic affairs.
 Shakdam is a former consultant for UNSC on Yemen and she is an expert on Islamic terrorism, radicalization and antisemitism.
+She is alleged to have been an Israeli spy.

 Early life

-Shakdam was born into a secular Jewish family in France. اHer maternal grandfather fought Nazis during the Nazi occupation of the country.
+Shakdam was born into a secular Jewish family in France.
+Her maternal grandfather fought Nazis during the Nazi occupation of the country.
 Her paternal grandfather was a Holocaust survivor.
-She has a bachelor's degree in Psychology and two Master's degrees in finance and communications from University of London.
-During her studies at University of London she met a Muslim man from Yemen and later converted to Sunni Islam during their marriage.
-However she later became a Shia Muslim and wrote several books and many articles about Shia Islam.
-She divorced from her husband in 2014 and has custody of her two children.
-She now identifies as a Zionist and an atheist.
+She has a bachelor's degree in psychology, and two master's degrees in finance and communications from the University of London.
+During her studies at the University of London, she met a Muslim man from Yemen and later converted to Sunni Islam during their marriage.
+However, she later became a Shia Muslim and wrote several books and many articles about Shia Islam.
+She divorced her husband in 2014 and has custody of her two children.
+As of 2022, she now identifies as an atheist and a Jew.